1 Comment

 Business Visa for Peru

-Foreigners who travel temporary to Peru for business related reasons that do not include actual labor or gainful employment have to apply for a business visa at a Peruvian consulate before entering the country or, if they can…
+Foreigners traveling to Peru for business purposes that do not involve employment or paid work must either apply for a business visa at a Peruvian consulate or, if eligible for visa-free entry, ensure they are admitted as a…

 Peruvian Digital Nomad Visa

-On November 14, 2023, a new Foreigner Law, Decreto Legislativo 1582, was published introducing a resident visa for digital nomads, remote workers and freelancers in Peru for the first time.
+On November 14, 2023, a modification of the Foreigner Law, Decreto Legislativo 1582, was published, introducing a resident visa for digital nomads, remote workers, and freelancers in Peru for the first time.

-• Some family members of Peruvian nationals and foreigners with a resident status in Peru have the right to a family union and can apply for…
+• Some family members of Peruvian nationals and foreigners with resident status in Peru have the right to family reunification and can apply…

-• Foreigners, who receive a state or private pension including social security pension, government pension, employment related pension, union…
+• Foreigners who receive a state or private pension - including a social security pension, government pension, employment-related pension,…

-• Foreigners planning to study at a Peruvian educational institution or to do an internship / apprenticeship (without payment!) at a Peruvian…
+• Foreigners planning to study at a Peruvian educational institution or to complete an internship or apprenticeship (without remuneration) at…

 • While Peru has a volunteer visa, the so-called “visa cooperante” (cooperation visa), getting one is such a bureaucratic mess and in most…

-• Foreigners who have a valid and legally signed work contract with a Peruvian company that was approved by the Peruvian Labor Ministry or…
+• Foreigners who have a valid and legally signed work contract with a Peruvian company that has been approved by the Peruvian Ministry of…

 The History of Peru